 RV Living Essentials

 - Bedding including sheets, covers, pillows, and blankets.
 Sleeping bags can also be beneficial to bring.

 - Window coverings, if your rig doesn’t come with them

-- Personal electronics, like laptops and cell phones, and their chargers
+- Personal electronics, like laptops and cell phones, cameras, and their chargers

 - Prescription and preventative medications; facial tissues